gosukiwi/Pasukon/README.md

   ;
 ```

-Because the shortcut syntax has high priority, you can also express it like
+The shortcut syntax has high priority, so it can go anywhere and there's no need
-this:
+for parentheses:

 ```
 program
-  | :a or :b
+  | opt :a // this is a unary call to the `opt` parser
+  | opt token a // this is a binary call to the `token` parser, which is not what we want, and is invalid
   ;
 ```